 The portions are big!
 You definitely get what you pay for, so make sure to come hungry.
 Also, for being such an acclaimed restaurant, the prices were moderate.
 Both times I went there, my total was less than $60 for two menu items.

 I checked in with the host and she sat me at the bar right away.
-There were more people who, like me, also dined at the bar by themselves.
+There were more people who, like me, were dining at the bar by themselves.
 No prior reservation is required for one person, so if you really want to try it, going by yourself will be the quickest way.
 If you’re going with someone else, I suggest you secure your reservation on Resy!
 The only downside is that they don’t have a phone number, only email.
-They were nice replying to my reservation inquiry, but it took them a few days to get back to me.
+They were nice to reply to my reservation inquiry, but it took them a few days to get back to me.

 This is what I ordered on my first time: